 Even bad things can contain seeds for good experiences.
 You have to intentionally look for the good in the bad even harder.
 What lessons did you learn?
 Are you stronger for having had the experience?
 What did you gain?

 Sometimes, it’s impossible to think of anything even remotely positive when you’re in the middle of a crisis.
-You might be in excruciating emotional pain, have suffered a devastating loss, be buried deep in depression, or consumed by total panic.
+You might be in excruciating emotional pain, have suffered a devastating loss, be buried deep in depression, or be consumed by total panic.

 That’s normal.
 That’s being human.